borgaveakshay/multimoduletemplate/README.md

-# weather app assignment
+# Weather app assignment

-This Project is using following components.
+This project is using following components.

-1) The project is configured as a modular project where each feature is a different module.
+1) The project is configured as modular project where each feature is a different module, which will enable the application to be scablable.
-2) For dependency injection Hilt is used.
+2) For dependency injection, Hilt is used.
-3) For networking retrofit is used.
+3) For networking, retrofit is used.
 4) Used jetpack navigation component for single activity architecture.
-5) Rxjava is used for all bacground threading related work.
+5) Rxjava is used for all background threading related work.
-6) Clean code atchitecture is followed.
+6) Clean code architecture is followed.
 7) Unit test cases are added.

-# Additional fetures
+# Additional features
-1) When user will switch the city a new entry will be automatically added depending upon the location, and the tempreture is fetched from api accordingly.
+1) When user will switch the city, a new entry will be automatically added based on location, and temperature is fetched from api accordingly.